 C. nutans and C. acanthoides from which seeds were harvested were grown under control and ambient warming treatments as part of an experiment in Drees and Shea (in prep.) to estimate the effects of warming on the distribution of flower heights; that publication discusses the methods and experimental setup in greater detail, but essentials are noted here.
 Individuals of each species were grown in a grid-like arrangement, and a subset of individuals within each species were randomly assigned a fibreglass open-top chamber.
 These chambers, built to specifications of the International Tundra Experiment Manual (Molau and Mølgaard 1996), have been demonstrated to increase the ambient temperature by approximately 0.6 °C on average over a year (Zhang et al. 2011) without significantly affecting other possible growth factors such as soil moisture and snow depth.
-When plants set seed, mesh pollen bags were wrapped around the flower heads to ensure that seeds did not escape and contaminate other parts of the study area, as seeds from these invasive thistles may stay dormant for years.
+When plants set seed, mesh pollen bags were wrapped around the flower heads to ensure that seeds did not escape and contaminate other parts of the study area.

 Once individuals completed their life cycle, they were cut down, and bagged seed heads were collected from all individuals that produced five or more viable flowers.
-During this process, seed heads from all individuals of the same species were mixed together to randomise possible differences in seed size, shape, nutrient content, and any other factors that vary between individuals and may affect seed attractiveness to insects.
-The mesh pollen bags were then removed from the decapitated seed heads, and the heads were placed in a large paper bag and allowed to desiccate in a dry, low-light environment at approximately 24 °C. After approximately a month of desiccation, the bags were sealed and shaken vigorously to separate the seeds from the seed heads and pappi from the seeds; separated seeds were then sifted to remove spines, pappi, and other plant debris, and were then stored in an airtight container.

-After seeds were successfully extracted from the flower heads, they were irradiated to ensure they could be freely dispersed by ants and other insects without spreading these invasive thistles and contaminating the study site.
-Seeds from C. nutans and C. acanthoides were irradiated using a 1000 KR dosage of gamma radiation; this dosage was demonstrated by Jongejans et al. (2015b) to prevent any germination without affecting attractiveness to insects (O’Hanlon et al. 2019).
+During this process, seed heads from individuals of the same species were mixed together to randomise possible differences in seed size, shape, nutrient content, and any other factors that vary between individuals and may affect seed attractiveness to insects.
+The pollen bags were then removed from the seed heads, and the heads were placed in paper bags and allowed to desiccate in a dry, low-light environment at approximately 24 °C. After approximately a month of desiccation, seeds were separated from their pappi and flower heads, and were then stored in an airtight container.
+Seeds were then irradiated to ensure they could be freely dispersed by ants and other insects without spreading these invasive thistles and contaminating the study site.
+Irradiation was performed with a 1000 KR dosage of gamma radiation; this dosage was demonstrated by Jongejans et al. (2015b) to prevent any germination without affecting attractiveness to insects (O’Hanlon et al. 2019).

 Once seeds were irradiated, a subset of seeds from each of the four combinations of species and warming/ambient maternal treatment were assigned to an elaoisome removal treatment.
 Elaiosomes were removed by holding the seed with a pair of forceps, aligning the flattest side of the seed parallel to the workbench, and then using a teasing needle to press the elaiosome against the workbench until it was severed from the seed achene.
 In instances where the elaiosome did not cleanly separate, the teasing needle was used to gently dig out the remainder of the elaiosome from the achene.
 Seeds not receiving the elaiosome removal treatment were handled with forceps in the same manner mentioned above, for approximately the same duration as the seeds whose elaiosomes were removed; this was done so that possible differences in experimental outcomes could not be attributed to differences in the way the seeds were handled.
 After handling, seeds were again placed in airtight containers based on treatment type.